carloxorjuela/carloxorjuela/README.md

 # Hi there! 👋

-**Aspiring Data Engineer | Data Scientist | AI Enthusiast**
+Data Engineer | Data Consultant | Cloud & Automation Enthusiast

-Nowdays I work as Fullstack dev with Java and Springboot for the backend and React(css,hmtl,js) for the frontend, also that I managed a diferent tools like argo ci/cd, bitbucket for the control version with github,and a little bit of Jira for the stories and other stuff...
-I’m an Aspiring Data Engineer, also that I had experience as Data Analyst for Roche (Pharmaceutical company) with experience in **Python**, **SQL**, and **Tableau**.
-I focus on extracting insights from data, building machine learning models, and delivering impactful visualizations.
-Passionate about **AI**, I dedicate time daily to expanding my knowledge in machine learning and artificial intelligence.
-Additionally, I’m exploring **web development** and **Java**, with an interest in backend technologies.
+I’m a data-oriented professional focused on data engineering and automation, passionate about building scalable pipelines, integrating diverse data sources, and developing cloud-based solutions that enable reliable data flow and analytics.

+Currently, I work as a Data Consultant at Lomarosa, where I design ETL workflows using Azure Data Factory, model relational databases in PostgreSQL, and build automated dashboards in Power BI for business operations and sales insights.

+Previously, I worked as a Data Analyst at Roche (Pharmaceutical), where I automated data collection and transformation processes in Python, SQL, and AWS, supporting decision-making through data-driven dashboards in Tableau.

+My technical stack includes Python, SQL, PySpark, Power BI, Tableau, Azure (ADF, Databricks, Data Lake), AWS (S3, Lambda, Athena), and Git/GitHub.

+I’m passionate about cloud data solutions, process automation, and data-driven decision-making, constantly learning new tools and frameworks to grow as a Data Engineer.

 ## What I Do
 I work on projects involving: